Brandy Clark

 Brandy Lynn Clark (born October 9, 1975) is an American country music singer-songwriter.
-Her songs have been recorded by Sheryl Crow, Miranda Lambert, the Band Perry, Reba McEntire, LeAnn Rimes, Billy Currington, Darius Rucker, and Kacey Musgraves.
-She was nominated for Best New Artist at the 2015 Grammy Awards.
+Her songs have been recorded by Sheryl Crow, Miranda Lambert, The Band Perry, Reba McEntire, LeAnn Rimes, Billy Currington, Darius Rucker, and Kacey Musgraves.
+She debuted as an artist in her own right in 2013 with her album 12 Stories and has released four additional studio albums.
+Clark is a sixteen-time Grammy Award nominee, including the 2015 Best New Artist award, and won the Country Music Association Award for Song of the Year as a co-writer on "Follow Your Arrow".
+In 2023, Clark and frequent collaborator Shane McAnally wrote the music and lyrics for the musical Shucked, earning a nomination for the Tony Award for Best Original Score.

 Early life

 Brandy Clark was born in Morton, Washington, a logging town of 900 people in the shadow of Mount Rainier.
 As a child in the 1980s she was influenced by the country-pop and traditional country music artists she heard her parents and grandmother play, like Barbara Mandrell, Ronnie Milsap, Merle Haggard and Loretta Lynn.
-Clark cites the Patsy Cline movie "Sweet Dreams" as one of her biggest early influences.
+Clark cites the Patsy Cline biopic Sweet Dreams as one of her biggest early influences.

 Clark began playing guitar at nine years old and sang in school musicals, also writing songs.
-She obtained a basketball scholarship at Central Washington University, but later moved back home, obtaining an associate degree from a community college.
+She obtained a basketball scholarship at Central Washington University, but later moved back home, obtaining an associate degree from Centralia College in 1997.
 Still a teenager, she joined the music business program at Belmont University, and moved to Nashville in 1998.

 At Belmont she took guitar lessons again and joined a band with her mother and a friend.
 She studied commercial music and was chosen to perform in the school's "Best of the Best Showcase".
 Upon graduation, Clark got a job with Leadership Music which led to her eventual publishing deal.